Tamsin Stuart Art

 This makes me feel happy.
 The colours, the movement of all those stalks, the fact that the bees can fill their boots.

-Was just popping to the printers when this little wildflower meadow, created on a patch of town-centre green space, caught my eye.
+Was just popping to the printers one day when this little wildflower meadow, created on a patch of town-centre green space, caught my eye.

-So much fresher and more practical than the formal planting that used to be there.
+So much fresher and more practical than the formal planting that it replaced.
 Was instantly captivated.

 Well done Cheltenham Borough Council.
 Need some of your planting tips here.
 My own wild patch is a sorry sight compared to this beautiful display.